-The expectation for growth of GDP (Gross Domestic Product) was at 6.5%.
+The expectation for growth of GDP (Gross Domestic Product) was 6.5%.
 However, the growth rate has come at a 4-year low.
-Thus, growth in FY18 will be lower than FY17, in the first part.
-However, the second half of FY18 can promise better growth rate of 6% or more.
-Given such turbulence in the economy, many industries, common man, and investors have faced an impact, paving a way to some major expectations from Union Budget 2018-19.
+Thus, growth in FY18 will be lower than in FY17, in the first part.
+However, the second half of FY18 can promise a better growth rate of 6% or more.
+Given such turbulence in the economy, many industries, the common man, and investors have faced an impact, paving the way to some major expectations from Union Budget 2018-19.

-- Push to Infrastructural Support: More importance will be given to keep up the momentum for infrastructure creation, which could mainly focus on rural infrastructure.
-The plans may envelope railway infrastructure, including stations, trains water, sanitation, housing, urban infrastructure, super-fast trains etc. It will be interesting to note how much of proposed amount of Rs.
-6.9 lakh crore to 2022 for Bharatmala project (biggest ever highway development plan) will be sanctioned in Budget 2018-19.
+- Push to Infrastructural Support: More importance will be given to keeping up the momentum for infrastructure creation, which could mainly focus on rural infrastructure.
+The plans may envelop railway infrastructure, including stations, trains water, sanitation, housing, urban infrastructure, super-fast trains etc. It will be interesting to note how much of the proposed amount of Rs.
+6.9 lakh crore to 2022 for the Bharatmala project (biggest ever highway development plan) will be sanctioned in Budget 2018-19.

-- Insurance Premiums May Get Larger Tax Breaks: Tax deduction for contributions to life insurance is Rs.
+- Insurance Premiums May Get Larger Tax Breaks: A tax deduction for contributions to life insurance is Rs.
 1.5 lakhs.
 In Union Budget 2018-19, it is expected that a detached exemption limit for term insurance premiums will ease financial tension, than including the same within bracket exemption limit.

-- Bank Recapitalization: In the end of October 2017, the government had announced recapitalization plan of Rs.
+- Bank Recapitalization: At the end of October 2017, the government announced a recapitalization plan of Rs.
 2.11 lakh crore for public sector undertaking (PSU) banks to counter mounting bad loans by the state-owned banks.
 The announced Rs.
-1, 35, 00 crore will be in form of front-loaded recapitalization bonds.
+1, 35, 00 crores will be in form of front-loaded recapitalization bonds.
 However, there has been no detailed information about the type of bonds and the interest rates on the same.
 A report suggests that in February 2018, the government may raise around Rs.
-70,000 crore, and the time-frame coincides with that of Union Budget 2018-19, leaving many speculating that some critical reforms (such as merging of ‘weak’ banks), maybe introduced for state-run banks.
+70,000 crore and the time frame coincides with that of Union Budget 2018-19, leaving many speculating that some critical reforms (such as merging of ‘weak’ banks), may be introduced for state-run banks.

 - More Impetus to Small and Medium Scale Businesses: With GST in view, small and medium scale businesses may be granted new investment and capitalization schemes.
-There could be reforms in MUDRA schemes as well and business loan offers so that the cash-flow remains undisrupted for MSMEs.
+There could be reforms in MUDRA schemes as well as business loan offers so that the cash flow remains undisrupted for MSMEs.

 - Practical Medical Reimbursements: The medical reimbursement limit of Rs.
 15,000 is no longer sustainable and practical due to growing expenses incurred by people on medical expenditures.
 Thus, in Budget 2018, this limit must be amended to match up with actual expenditure for health issues, incurred in today’s time.

-- Higher Limit for Investment: Ceiling for investment is currently pegged at Rs.
+- Higher Limit for Investment: The ceiling for investment is currently pegged at Rs.
 50 lakhs, which could be enhanced to Rs.
 1 crore in Budget 2018-19, considering the spurt in property prices and the resulting capital gains.
-This shall offer impetus to infrastructure sector and assist government in procuring resources at reduced cost.
+This shall offer impetus to the infrastructure sector and assist the government in procuring resources at a reduced cost.